bonolo/bike-sharing-R/README.md

 I taught myself R by developing predictive models for the Kaggle "Bike Sharing Demand" competition, originally as a topic for my final project in a data mining course at Colorado State University: <https://www.kaggle.com/c/bike-sharing-demand/overview>.

-CIS 575 was taught via SAS Enterprise Miner, but I because I was allowed to use R on the final project, I chose to teach myself R and R's versions of the machine learning tools I was using in my SAS EM assignments.
+CIS 575 was taught via SAS Enterprise Miner.
+Because I was allowed to use R on the final project, I chose to teach myself R and its versions of the machine learning tools I was using in my SAS EM assignments.

 This long-finished Kaggle competition is a prediction/forecasting exercise.
 I used a combination of models to predict demand for a bike sharing business:
 - regression (linear, gam, multiple)
 - neural networks
 - regression trees
 - random forests
+- ensembles

 This was a time series forecasting problem, but I was unable to treat it as such because...
 - There were large chronological gaps in the data.
 - The course only touched upon forecasting.
 - I hadn't yet learned to impute time series values.

-I decided to hunt down more predictive variables to add to the time series.
+I decided to hunt down more predictive variables to add to the time series because...
-1. I got a chance to do a bit of ETL, cleaning, etc.
+- I got a chance to do a bit of ETL, cleaning, etc.
-1. The Kaggle data is mostly weather-related and difficult to know more than a few days in advance.
+- The Kaggle data is mostly weather-related and difficult to know more than a few days in advance.
-1. I was new to machine learning and thought I might need more than newbie modeling skills to get decent results.
+- I was new to machine learning and thought I might need more than newbie modeling skills to get decent results.

 ## 2. Predicting demand (`count`)